ivan-paleo/publish-micro-image/README.md

 But how do we know what the microscope’s hardware can achieve in terms of scale?
 Most publications and reports talk about *magnification*.
 But what is it really and what does it mean?
-In the next section, I will argue that magnification is (almost) useless in digital microscope imaging and actually only confuses the analyst.
+In the next section, I will argue that magnification is pretty much useless in digital microscope imaging and actually only confuses the analyst.
 Resolution is much more important, but it is unfortunately still cryptic to many analysts; I will therefore try to explain some concepts afterwards.